microsoft/synthetic-data-showcase/README.md

 python showcase.py <config_path> --verbose | --v
 ```

-runs the complete pipeline using the specified json config file, or run the pipeline for individual stages as described below.
+Runs the complete pipeline using the specified json config file.
+To run the pipeline for individual stages, see the sections below.
 Use either form of the verbose flag for detailed output logs.

 Multiple stages may also be specified, with any missing stage inputs resulting in prior stages being executed automatically.
 The complete pipeline can be executed with all stages specified as follows: